raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

 ### why the mockingbird needs improvement

-The mockingbird is excellent, but it has one drawback: In addition to rewriting our functions to take themselves as a parameter, we also have to rewrite them to pass themselves along.
+The mockingbird is a useful tool, but it has a drawback: In addition to rewriting our functions to take themselves as a parameter, we also have to rewrite them to pass themselves along.
 So in addition to this:

 ```javascript
 (myself, x, n) => ...